Thousands of African migrants protest outside Israeli parliament

 The United Nations High Commissioner for Refugees has said Israel's detention policy towards the migrants caused "hardship and suffering" and was not in line with a 1951 world treaty on the treatment of refugees.

 Outside parliament, several left-wing legislators addressed the crowd.
-Erel Margalit of the opposition Labour Party apologized to the protesters after Parliament Speaker Yuli Edelstein refused to allow a delegation in to meet lawmakers.
+Erel Margalit of the opposition Labour Party apologised to the protesters after Parliament Speaker Yuli Edelstein refused to allow a delegation in to meet lawmakers.

 David Grossman, a writer identified with the Israeli left-wing, told the protesters that the Jewish state's treatment of the migrants was shameful.